SmackdabDevOps/inventory_manual/docs-site-export/docs/manual/chapters/Chapter_11_Pick_Lists_and_Picking.md

 Understanding how to create and execute pick lists effectively—from simple single-order picks to complex wave-based operations—is essential for warehouse efficiency and customer satisfaction.
 This chapter will show you how to master pick lists as both an operational tool and a competitive advantage.

+### Quick Confidence Check

+<LearningQuiz
+  question="What is the main benefit of clustering picks by zone?"
+  :options="[&quot;It reduces travel time so pickers stay in concentrated areas&quot;, &quot;It guarantees perfect cartonization without planning&quot;, &quot;It removes the need to verify items at pack out&quot;]"
+  :answer-index="0"
+  :explanations="[&quot;Less travel boosts throughput and reduces fatigue.&quot;, &quot;Cartonization still requires configuration or planning.&quot;, &quot;Verification at pack out remains a required control.&quot;]"
+/>

 ---

 ## Pick List Workflow